rgalanakis/tddtraining/reveal.js/md_source/all.md

 V

-## A "unit" is smallest portion of code, such as a method or function.
+## A "unit" is independent piece of code, such as a method or function.

 V